What are HOA committee roles and responsibilities?

 - Decide to hold open or closed meetings.
 Since many committees will be making decisions relevant to the community, it is encouraged that their meetings are open so homeowners can observe the decision-making process and feel heard.
 This will also ensure transparency and accountability in the committee.
 In the case of advisory and disciplinary committees, where confidential decisions are made, it is best to keep these meetings closed.

-Many tasks and responsibilities go into effective community management, but HOA board members don’t have to do it alone.
+Many tasks and HOA committee roles and responsibilities go into effective community management, but HOA board members don’t have to do it alone.
 When committee members work with board members to shoulder some of the duties, they help strengthen the association and the community, which is a win-win for everyone.

-For more information about committees – and how they can help board members perform more effectively – contact FirstService Residential.
+For more information about HOA committee roles and responsibilities – and how they can help board members perform more effectively – contact FirstService Residential.